zuyux/sphinx-canisters/README.md

 ## 📂 Key Files

-- **`requestor.mo`**: Manages the core logic for interacting with the Sphinx contracts, 🤖 OpenAI API calls, and flow management.
+- **`cerebellum.mo`**: Manages the core logic for interacting with the Sphinx contracts, 🤖 OpenAI API calls, and flow management.
 - **`secman.mo`**: A 🔒 secret manager for storing sensitive credentials like API keys.

 ## 📝 Example Workflow